Artist Bio

 Artist Statement

-I am interested less in the idea of a specific journey with a set ideal of who to be and more in the choices—both our own and those carried across generations—that shape who we are.
-Even in the smallest decisions—what we wear, where we go, what we reach for—lineage is present.
+I am interested less in the idea of a specific journey with a set ideal of who to be and more in the choices—both our own and those carried across lifetimes—that shape who we are.
+Even in the smallest decisions—what we wear, where we go, what we reach for—lineage is always present.

 I center the eyes as a portal to the soul, using gradients, color, ornamental pattern, and halo-like forms to evoke spiritual depth and generational continuity.
 Working primarily in painting, I incorporate materials such as beaded embroidery and fabric to introduce texture, adornment, and cultural memory into the painted surface, creating a space where ancestry and lived experience meet.